 - HIIT is superior over low or moderate intensity training for reversing the risk factors of metabolic syndrome (conditions that increase risk of heart disease, diabetes, and stroke) in a 16-week study of 32 adults with metabolic syndrome [Circulation (2008)]

-Interval training is more effective at burning fat, burning calories after a workout, and improving metabolic health than standard low to moderate intensity cardio.
+HIIT workouts are more effective at burning fat, burning calories after a workout, and improving metabolic health than standard low to moderate-intensity cardio.

-You want the high-intensity period to be about 80% or higher of your max heart rate, and the low-intensity period to be about 40-50% of your max heart rate.
+You want the high-intensity period to be about 80% or higher of your max heart rate and the low-intensity period to be about 40-50%.

-For those of us that do not use heart rate monitors a lot, this means the high intensity should feel challenging.
-It should be difficult to carry a conversation, and you should feel like you really put work in.
+For those who do not use heart rate monitors a lot, the high intensity should feel challenging.
+It should be difficult to carry on a conversation, and you should feel like you really put work in.

 The low-intensity period should feel comfortable.
 It is a recovery phase and should help bring your heart rate down.
 But keep moving!